janellemellor/moods-redux/README.md

 For this assignment, you will be refactoring an app that uses basic state management into one that uses Redux for state management.

-## Before you begin
-Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

-## Getting Started

 ### Connect to a store

 For this assignment, you're going to take an existing application which